100 relay teams will be accepted for the April 28, 2024 race.

 There are several check-points on the course and any team who reaches these points behind a 6:00 finish pace will not be allowed to proceed and will be transported to the finish.
 The course officially reopens to regular vehicular traffic at 1 p.m.

 The relay ends at the Marathon finish line at Highway 1 and Rio Road.
 Your final runner who crossed the finish line will pick up finisher medallions for all members of your team.
-The Finish Village includes light runner refreshments, a beer garden with craft beer, live entertainment, merchandise, gear bag retrieval, and free bus transportation back to your morning pick-up location.
+The Finish Village includes light runner refreshments, an adult beverage area, live entertainment, merchandise, gear bag retrieval, and free bus transportation back to Monterey Peninsula College, your morning pick-up location.

 Each member of the top three teams in each category will receive an award at the race-day awards ceremony.
 Teams with fewer than four members are not eligible for awards.
-There is no “overall” award for the first team to finish, awards are by division only.
+There is no “overall” award for the first team to finish, awards are by relay category only.

 IPODS AND AUDIO DEVICES